johncurd91/johncurd91/README.md

 ### Hello there 👋

-- 🔭 I’m currently working on ... an in silico model of the tumour microenvironment, to complement my PhD project.
+- 🔭 I’m currently working on ... a machine learning model for my PhD project.
 - 🌱 I’m currently learning ...
 Python 3, JavaScript, HTML & CSS.
 - 💬 Ask me about ... my PhD project!
 - 📫 How to reach me: ... john.curd91@gmail.com